neoml-lib/neoml/NeoML/docs/en/API/Algorithms/README.md

 	// IFunctionEvaluation interface

-	// Number of elements in each vector int NumberOfDimensions() const override { return static_cast<int>( SP_Count ); }
+	// Number of elements in vector of parameters int NumberOfDimensions() const override { return static_cast<int>( SP_Count ); }

 	// Type of each of the parameter in vector